 This allocation center may include other centralized costs which are not easily distributed.
-In FY2020, for example, the portion of the Town's property and liability insurance to cover the Town Hall building is included in this allocation center rather than distributed across the departments within Town Hall.
+In FY 2020, for example, the portion of the Town's property and liability insurance to cover the Town Hall building is included in this allocation center rather than distributed across the departments within Town Hall.

-Significant items funded here for FY2019 include \$150,000 allocated for a merit pool for general employees, and \$36,000 for digital community sings.
-Other significant changes and information may be found at the bottom of the allocation center's expenditure sheet.
+Significant items funded here for FY 2020 include \$150,000 allocated for a merit pool for general employees, \$36,000 for digital community signs, \$60,000 for a resiliency reserve, and \$550,000 for a general operating contingency.
+Significant changes and information is presented in allocation center's appropriation summary.

-There are no personnel associated with this allocation center, however, funding reserved for the merit pool, and implementation of the classification study appears in the regular salary line to identify it as a personnel expense.
+There are no personnel associated with this allocation center, however, funding reserved for the merit pool appears in the regular salary line to identify it as a personnel expense.